Tracking performance

 How long before I have meaningful data?

 Wait until you have at least 100 emails sent before drawing conclusions.
 Smaller samples produce unreliable metrics.
-For newer flows, be patient.
+For newer workflows, be patient.

 Why are my open rates different from what I see in other tools?